Monotone spectral density estimation

 with

-Since $\{\epsilon_j\}$ is a white noise sequence with finite fourth moment, it is easily checked that
+Since $\{\varepsilon_j\}$ is a white noise sequence with finite fourth moment, it is easily checked that

-so that the first term in $(\ref{eq:44})$ is negligible.
+so that the first term in (\ref{eq:44}) is negligible.
 It remains to prove that the sequence of processes $S_n$ converges weakly to a standard Brownian motion.
-We prove the convergence of finite dimension distribution by application of the Martingale central limit Theorem, cf. for instance \citet[Corollary~3.1]{hall:heyde:1980}.
-It is sufficient to check the following conditions
+We prove the convergence of finite dimension distribution by application of the Martingale central limit theorem [cf., e.g., \citet{hallheyde1980}, Corollary 3.1].
+It is sufficient to check the following conditions: